The Appleton Manufacturing Company of Batavia

 1914 engine line catalog of having the ability to manufacture all

-components of its Appleton engines in its modern facilities in Batavia.
-Based on
+components of its Appleton engines in its modern facilities in Batavia

 the preceding information, it seems possible, Haish could have made